nekusu/java-challenge-2025/README.md

 - [`http://localhost:8080/swagger-ui.html`](http://localhost:8080/swagger-ui.html)

 From this page, you can navigate to the Swagger documentation for each service (Users, Accreditations, and Sale Points) through the provided dropdown or links.
-This allows you to explore and try out all available endpoints directly from your browser.

 ### Importing OpenAPI Specs